Staff Profile

 Dr Emma Tecwyn

-Senior Lecturer, Subject Area Research Lead (Psychology), Programme Lead (Psychology Master's programmes)
+Senior Lecturer, Subject Area Research Lead (Psychology)

 I am a Senior Lecturer in Psychology, with a background spanning psychology, animal behaviour and biological sciences.